SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

 She is bringing the bread close to me.
 The bread falls inside my place.
 I stop jumping and take it. *Thank you pink pony!
-She must be able to sense I'm here or something.*
+She must be able to sense I'm here, or something.*

 Two bottles of water fall inside and land next to me on the trampoline. *The pink one is now my favorite!*

 I sit down and start eating the bread, it's surprisingly good for just bread.
-I eat 4 pieces and save the rest for later.
+I eat four pieces and save the rest for later.
 I drink some of the water to wash it down.
 I set the bread and water off to the side of the trampoline where it won't bounce around.

 I decided to see what's going on outside. *I wonder how far they've made it?*